 The Helium doesn't provide much in the way of "extra" features; instead, its exceptionally low weight and compressibility are its main attributes.
 It does have a handful of additional features, making it easier to use and possibly allowing its wearer to save weight.
 It stuffs into its reversible back zippered pocket and is complete with a clip in loop, should you want to carry it on a climbing hardness or clip it to something else.
 Another nice feature is the loops, which can be found under the pant cuff; when attached with cord (and passed under the arch of the boot), they allow the pant cuffs to more or less function as gaiters.

-We used this feature on two separate trips (one on snow) and felt this "built in gaiter" created an exceptional seal around our boots, keeping snow and brush out.
+We used this feature on two separate trips (one on snow) and felt this "built-in gaiter" created an exceptional seal around our boots, keeping snow and brush out.
 This feature gives the user the option to leave behind a separate dedicated pair of gaiters, further reducing their pack's overall weight.

 The Helium pants are the most compact pant we tested - by a fairly sizeable margin.
 The design ensures the pant is lightweight and extremely packable.
 Even its closest competitors are about twice the packed volume, with several options being two-thirds larger.
-This just-in-case layer, which will practically disappear in your pack, will leave you more than prepared and willing to carry it in the event of an unexpected afternoon thundershower.
+This light layer, which will practically disappear in your pack, will leave you more than prepared and willing to carry it in the event of an unexpected afternoon thundershower.

 At 6.5 ounces, the Helium offer the lowest weight of any model in our review and is easily one of the lightest options currently on the market.
 It achieves its incredibly low weight from a range of design features (or lack of features).

 A few of these features include sporting one single pocket.
-This contender is also made of the lightest external fabric in our review, and has minimal-width seam tape, low gauge 1/4-length zippers, and a lower-profile elastic waist band.
-These pants might not be as durable and do not offer as many features as many other options, but as far as an excellent pant for backpacking and hiking, or as a "//just-in-case" layer, the Helium is tough to beat.
+This contender is also made of the lightest external fabric in our review and has minimal-width seam tape, low gauge 1/4-length zippers, and a lower-profile elastic waistband.
+These pants might not be as durable and do not offer as many features as many other options, but as far as an excellent pant for backpacking and hiking, or as a just-in-case layer, the Helium is tough to beat.

 This competitor features a 30D nylon shell, which is the thinnest in the review, though not by heaps.
-We found them plenty durable for most backpacking and hiking trips, but do think that if you end up doing much in the way of bushwhacking or off-tail travel, these lightweight pants might be destroyed quicker than other models.
+We found them plenty durable for most backpacking and hiking trips, but do think that if you end up doing much in the way of bushwhacking or off-trail travel, these lightweight pants might be destroyed quicker than other models.
 The Outdoor Research Foray Pants and Marmot Minimalist proved to be the most durable contenders in our review.

 Ease of Use